 In 2009, a diverse group of visionary farmers, ranchers, and business owners came together with local fire protection agencies with a common interest – to protect the natural resources and communities in Ventura County from wildfire and to exchange information, and foster fire protection and fire safety.
 One year later, these same leaders created the CVCFSC as a direct outcome of these informal gatherings.
 Several of the original founders continue to serve on the VRFSC board.

 Our approach is simple.
 We start with the data to identify the most pressing wildfire challenges in our county, engage stakeholders to develop solutions, and then mobilize our partners to implement immediate and long-term solutions to enable residents to live safely with wildfire.

 BOARD OF DIRECTORS

-The Fire Safe Council has a seven member Board of Directors with representation from local agriculture, ranchers, a land conservancy, the insurance industry, a civil engineer and an environmental planner.
+The Fire Safe Council has a nine member Board of Directors with representation from local agriculture, ranchers, city and county fire, the insurance industry, a civil engineer and an environmental planner.

-The CVCFSC is served by an Advisory Board with broad technical expertise:
+The VRFSC is served by an Advisory Board with broad technical expertise: